2023/2024 Housing Residential Agreement

 Housing reserves the right to add additional housing fees for the items further outlined in this document, including but not limited to:

-- Removal of room items/failure to return room items
+6. Removal of room items/failure to return room items.

-- Damage/cleaning fees resulting from pet feces (applies to residents approved for emotional support or service animals only)
+7. Damage/cleaning fees resulting from pet feces (applies to residents approved for emotional support or service animals only).

 Replacement Key Fee

 College housing uses key cards for entry to the building and individual rooms, provided to the resident at move-in.
 It is the responsibility of the resident to keep track of their individually assigned keys.
 If a resident loses their key, they are to contact housing staff during front desk hours, or the RA on Duty after hours to get a replacement key.
-Residents are provided their first key upon move in and first replacement key free of charge for the entire duration of the contract.
+Residents are provided their first key upon move-in and first replacement key free of charge for each semester.
 Subsequent replacement keys will result in a progressive key fee being charged to the student account.
-The 2nd replacement key fee is $10, the third replacement key fee is $20, the fourth replacement key fee is $30, and so forth.
+The second replacement key fee is $10, the third replacement key fee is $20, the fourth replacement key fee is $30, and so forth.
 Students can view the charges on their student account and make payment via the SC4 student portal.

 Lost mail keys may result in a $30 replacement fee charged to the student account of the resident who lost the key.